shoumaw/compound-components-workshop/src/routes/example-1/Readme.md

 ### Notes

 - Easy to implement: Straightforward to pass options through an options array.
-- Separation of concerns: Keeps the configuration of options separate from the Select rendering.
-- Clear and predictable: You know exactly what the Select will render based on the options prop.
 - Limited flexibility: Rendering custom options may require additional customization, as the structure is predefined.
-- Easy to maintain: Centralized control over options makes it easy to modify or add new ones.

 ## Render Props